 - IMPROVE STROKE

-- Rivaroxaban in Reducing Post-Discharge Venous Thrombo-Embolism risk
+- Medically ill Patient Assessment of Rivaroxaban versus Placebo in Reducing Post-Discharge Venous Thrombo-Embolism RISK (MARINER)

 - Transition of Care for Acute Stroke and Myocardial Infarction Patients